Nyumat/NyumatFlix/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of NyumatFlix may be further defined and clarified by project maintainers.
+Representation of the project may be further defined and clarified by project maintainers.

 ## Enforcement